CitadelStronghold/power-commit/README.md

 All commands are run in the determined editor root folder.

-Failures are reported to the user via notification.

 The timestamp typically looks like this: `6/21/2023 14:28 +`

 Nothing happens when there are no changes - Git simply rejects the commands.